Douglas Reservoir - General Information

 A variety of fish attractors have been constructed over the years in an attempt to concentrate fish for anglers.
 These include brush piles which are used by many species of game fish and stake beds that are primarily for concentrating crappie.
 These attractors work well, but must continually be refurbished to maintain their effectiveness.

 Shoreline seeding of grasses on bare banks during the winter draw-down has the potential for creating spawning habitat and cover for young fish.
-Inconsistent water levels have rendered any shoreline seeding projects impractical.
+Inconsistent water levels, however, have rendered any shoreline seeding projects impractical.

 Douglas has one of the best largemouth bass fisheries in east Tennessee due to excellent reproduction and outstanding growth rates.
 The largemouth fishery is in such excellent condition there has been no reason to impose a size limit.
 There is, however, a daily creel limit of five-fish in combination with smallmouth.

-Because the smallmouth bass population is limited and has the potential of producing large fish, the TWRA implemented a one-fish, 20-inch minimum length limit in 2003.
-This regulation should help create a trophy-type fishery.
+Because the Douglas smallmouth population is limited, the TWRA implemented a very protective one-fish per day, 20-inch minimum length limit in 2003.
+This regulation along with stocking should help improve the density of the fishery.

 - White crappie stocking: 2009 - 182,520; 2008 - 36,090; 2007 - 15,000; 2005 - 15,000